IntergalacticPizzaLord/fRiENDSiES-Animator-Preview/README.md

 ## Installation

-1. Download the zip file named "friendsies_animator.zip" from this repository.
+1. Download the zip file named "friendsies_animator.zip" from this repositoryhttps://github.com/IntergalacticPizzaLord/friendsies_animator/blob/86790fae6f8faa863bcef72c511ea4fcc7bafe92/friendsies_animator.zip.
 Alternatively, you can download the project and combine all the files in the same folder into a file called "friendsies_animator.zip".

 2. Open Blender.